Emperor He of Han: Early reign under the shadow of the Dous

-The boy Emperor He had no real powers; these powers were in the hands of Empress Dowager Dou, and her brothers Dou Xian, Dou Du (竇篤), Dou Jing (竇景), and Dou Gui (竇瑰).
+His stepmother and adoptive mother, Empress Dou, who was now Empress Dowager, assumed regency, and the boy Emperor He had no real powers; these powers were in the hands of Empress Dowager Dou, and her brothers Dou Xian, Dou Du (竇篤), Dou Jing (竇景), and Dou Gui (竇瑰).
 Of her brothers, Dou Gui alone was humble and unassuming, but the other three, particularly Dou Xian, were arrogant, using their connection to the empress dowager to intimidate other officials into submission.

 Late in 88, however, a crime that Dou Xian committed threatened to cause even Empress Dowager Dou to want him executed.
 Liu Chang (劉暢), the Marquess of Duxiang, was favoured by Empress Dowager Dou for his intelligence, and Dou Xian became fearful that Liu will reduce his power and influence.
 He therefore had Liu assassinated and blamed Liu's brother Liu Gang (劉剛), the Marquess of Li.
 Several judges who were unafraid of Dou Xian, however, carried out a thorough investigation, and Dou Xian's involvement was discovered.
 Empress Dowager Dou was enraged, and she put Dou Xian under arrest, and Dou Xian offered to lead an army against the North Xiongnu (Xiongnu having been divided into two since the times of Emperor Guangwu, with South Xiongnu being a loyal vassal and North Xiongnu being a constant nuisance, at most) to atone for his crimes.

 Empress Dowager Dou agreed, and Dou Xian led an army and crushed the North Xiongnu in 89.
 After this great military victory, he became even more arrogant, and regained the support of Empress Dowager Dou.
 He had another major victory over the North Xiongnu in 91, essentially wiping North Xiongnu out as a political entity.
 As a result, Dou Xian so dominated the government that all dissenting officials faced the threat of demotion or even death.